Skip to content

 BONUS: Your Insurance Will Pay for Everything

-Many people wrongfully assume that if they are involved in a car crash in Georgia, especially one that they did not cause, that the insurance company will pay for everything.
+Many people wrongfully assume that if they are involved in a car crash in Georgia, especially one that they did not cause, the insurance company will pay for everything.

-Moreover, you can bet that the insurance company will try to get away with paying you as little as possible, even if that amount does not fully cover the harm that you suffered.
+Moreover, you can bet that the insurance company will try to get away with paying you as little as possible, even if that amount does not fully cover the harm you suffered.

 Visit Arrowhead Clinic for Auto Accident Injury Treatment